31 March 2021

 At the point when all personnel are evacuated, we then switch into hurricane mode and now it becomes the eyes of the platform.
 It is capturing all the videos and images and the system is in full swing at that point, collecting data and bringing that data onshore for visualization on BMT DEEP, our online data management platform.
 As the hurricane hits the platform, we are monitoring what is happening with the extreme values.
 Once the event has passed and the platform is re-manned, we return the system to its normal state”.

-The key to remotely monitoring unmanned assets is the quality of the data and the ability to validate and extract insight.
-Soma Maroju, Head of Data Services at BMT explains.
+The key to remotely monitoring uncrewed assets is the quality of the data and the ability to validate and extract insight.
+Soma Maroju, Head of Data Services at BMT, explains.

 “Having frequent measurements of sensors is important to fully resolve the motions and forces that assets are experiencing.
 On our systems we typically sample the data at frequency high enough to capture the responses during an extreme weather event.
 This high resolution enables us to capture the impact of extreme waves and wind on the platform.
 Moreover, the data is transmitted frequently unlike during normal operations.
 We are also able to validate this data using machine learning and compare it against third party sources such as NOAA’s network of weather monitoring buoys”.

-From the onboard systems collecting the data through to our online data platform, BMT is enabling teams of engineers and asset managers to keep a watchful eye on their offshore assets when extreme weather hits.
+From the onboard systems collecting the data through to our online data platform, BMT is enabling teams of engineers and asset managers to watch their offshore assets when extreme weather hits.

 To ensure that the platform's integrity is maintained during a hurricane, measuring the mooring systems and GPS data can provide remote operators confidence that the platform is upright and on location.